hackclub/solder/src/pages/submit.md

 - Description explaining what your circuit does!

 **Other things you could include:**
+- Let me know if this is your first PCB / time using KiCad!
 - Why did you decide to make that specific design?
 - Was there a particularily challenging part?
 - What did you learn while making it?